pokt-network/pocket-core/doc/application-auth-token.md

 ### The `AATMessage` Structure Schema
 The AAT data structure contains the information that will be first encoded to the Amino format and then signed using the protocol wide ECDSA.
 It contains the fields described below:

-#### applicationAddress (required)
+#### applicationPublicKey (required)
 > type: `string`
 >
-> The hexadecimal address of the Application
+> The hexadecimal publicKey of the Application

-#### clientAddress (optional)
+#### clientPublicKey (required)
 > type: `string`
 >
-> Optionally for added security the application can sign the hexadecimal address of each individual client allowing for granular control of who can use the ATT
+> Required for signature verification, the hexadecimal public of each individual client allowing for granular control of who can use the ATT

 ### Encoding/Decoding
 An ATT token will always be represented using the [Amino encoding.](https://github.com/tendermint/go-amino)